-One of the most appealing features of synthetic turf is that it does not require the care and maintenance of a natural grass lawn.
+One of the most appealing features of synthetic turf is that it does not require the amount of care and maintenance a natural grass lawn must have.

 Never again will you need to fertilize, mow, aerate or waste huge amounts of water to have green grass surrounding your home.

-However, this does not mean that artificial turf is completely maintenance free; to keep your synthetic grass looking its best and to get the most enjoyment out of your investment, you will need to perform regular cleaning and maintenance.
+However, this does not mean that artificial turf is completely maintenance free; to keep your synthetic grass looking its best and to get the most enjoyment out of your investment, you will need to perform a bit of regular cleaning and maintenance.

 How to Clean and Maintain Artificial Grass

 How often you need to perform artificial grass maintenance tasks will depend on your particular situation.